ARTIST-Association/ARTIST/docs/generating_scenario.rst

 - The ``heliostat_id``, a unique identifier that can be used to quickly identify the heliostat within the scenario.
 - The ``heliostat_position`` which defines the position of the heliostat in the field.
 Note the one in the fourth dimension according to the previously discussed :ref:'coordinate convention <coordinates>'.
-- The ``heliostat_aim_point`` which defines the desired aim point of the heliostat -- in this case the center of the receiver.
+- The ``heliostat_aim_point`` which defines the desired aim point of the heliostat – in this case the center of the receiver.
 Note the one in the fourth dimension according to the previously discussed :ref:'coordinate convention <coordinates>'.

-Since the heliostat does not have any individual surface, kinematic, or actuator parameters we do not need to include them here.
-However, since ``ARTIST`` is designed to load multiple heliostats we do need to wrap our heliostat configuration in a list and create a ``HeliostatListConfig`` object as shown below:
+Since the heliostat does not have any individual surface, kinematic, or actuator parameters, we do not need to include them here.
+However, since ``ARTIST`` is designed to load multiple heliostats, we do need to wrap our heliostat configuration in a list and create a ``HeliostatListConfig`` object as shown below:

 .. code-block::